PaddlePaddle/PARL/waymax_rl/README.md

 ## Why Open-source waymax-RL?

 - While Waymax officially open-sourced the GPU simulator, **the fully GPU RL training framework was not released**, see [issue](https://github.com/waymo-research/waymax/issues/11)
 - Simply replacing the simulator with GPU-driven Waymax, but continuing to use **traditional CPU-based distributed RL frameworks** like rllib or parl, **cannot achieve ten-thousand-fold real-time efficiency**.
 CPU ↔ GPU data transfer becomes the new bottleneck (see Figure a).
-Although sim steps are GPU-parallelized, a large part of RL operations remain on the CPU—a classic “Lü Bu riding a dog” scenario.
+Although sim steps are GPU-parallelized, a large part of RL operations remain on the CPU.

 ![Figure a](cpu_loop.png)